Rollins Air

-Rollins Air was an airline charter company based in Honduras.
+Rollins Air was a charter airline based in Honduras.
 It had Lockheed Tristars and Boeing 737s.
 In 2011 it was banned from operating in the European Union due to safety concerns.
-On 24 September 2012, its AOC (Air Operator's Certificate) was revoked and it subsequently expired.
+On 24 September 2012, its air Operator's Certificate was revoked and it subsequently expired.
 On 4 December 2012 (after the AOC expired) the airline was removed from EU list of banned air carriers.